The Faculty of Arts proudly presents a Masterclass series in partnership with the National Gallery of Victoria.

 As part of the University of Melbourne’s Learning Partnership with the NGV exhibition French Impressionism from the Museum of Fine Arts, Boston, the Faculty of Arts is delighted to present a Melbourne Masterclass series tracing the fascinating history of this influential movement, and its ongoing impact on contemporary audiences.

-View the masterclass presentations from Emeritus Professor Peter McPhee AM and Associate Professor Alison Inglis AM at any time, on this page.
+View masterclass presentations from Emeritus Professor Peter McPhee AM and Associate Professor Alison Inglis AM as well as a Q&A discussion with NGV Senior Curator, Dr Ted Gott.

 Let there be light: the origins of French Impressionism